marknorrapscm/lambda-thumbnail-generation/README.md

 ### 🚀 What is this?

-This is the complete source code to accompany the article here: <url>
+This is the complete source code to accompany the [article here](https://www.norrapscm.com/posts/2021-01-31-generate-thumbnails-using-lambda/).

-Basically:
+### ⭐ What does it do?

+It takes a video that was uploaded to an S3 bucket and generates *n* number of thumbnails from it.

+### 💨 How do I use it?

+Create a Lambda and use the files in the `src/` folder.
+You need to read the article to see how it ties in the AWS infrastructure, but basically:

 * Create an S3 bucket
-* Create a trigger event to run a Lambda whenever an `mp4` file is uploaded to that bucket
+* Create a trigger event to run a Lambda whenever an `.mp4` file is uploaded to that bucket
 * That event triggers the Lambda (created from this source code) which uses FFmpeg to generate *n* thumbnails
-* Those thumbnails are then uploaded to anotehr S3 bucket
+* Those thumbnails are then uploaded to another S3 bucket

-### 💨 How do I use it?

-Create a Lambda and use the files in the `src/` folder.
-You need to read the article to see how it ties in the AWS infrastructure.

 ### 🎲 Why would I use this over AWS Transcoder?